pactumjs/pactumjs.github.io/docs/guides/environment-variables.md

 # Environment Variables

-PactumJS supports setting default values to configuration parameters via Environment variables.
+PactumJS allows configurations to be defined through environment variables.

 ## List of Environment Variables